peteroupc/peteroupc.github.io/colorgen.md

 <a id=sRGB_and_Linearized_RGB></a>
 ### sRGB and Linearized RGB

 Among RGB color spaces, one of the most popular is the _sRGB color space_.
-The _sRGB color space_ is a nonlinear "working space" for describing red-green-blue colors and is based on the color output of cathode-ray-tube monitors.
+The _sRGB color space_ is a "working space" for describing red-green-blue colors and is based on the color output of cathode-ray-tube monitors.
 (For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB).)<sup>[(2)](#Note2)</sup>

-Although most RGB working spaces are linearized by _gamma decoding_, sRGB is different; the formula to use to linearize sRGB colors is similar to, but is not, applying a gamma exponent of 2.2.<sup>[(3)](#Note3)</sup>
+Although many RGB working spaces are linearized by _gamma decoding_, sRGB is different; the formula to use to linearize sRGB colors (the sRGB _transfer function_) is similar to, but is not, applying a gamma exponent of 2.2.

 The following methods linearize and de-linearize sRGB colors.

-    // Convert a color component from sRGB to linearized RGB METHOD LinearFromsRGB(c)
+    // Convert a color component from nonlinearized to linearized RGB METHOD LinearFromsRGB(c)
       if c <= 0.04045: return c / 12.92
       return pow((0.055 + c) / 1.055, 2.4)
     END METHOD

-    // Convert a color component from linearized RGB to sRGB METHOD LinearTosRGB(c)
+    // Convert a color component from linearized to nonlinearized sRGB METHOD LinearTosRGB(c)
       if c <= 0.0031308: return 12.92 * c
       return pow(c, 1.0 / 2.4) * 1.055 - 0.055
     END METHOD

-    // Convert a color from sRGB to linearized RGB METHOD LinearFromsRGB3(c)
+    // Convert a color from nonlinearized to linearized RGB METHOD LinearFromsRGB3(c)
        return [LinearFromsRGB(c[0]), LinearFromsRGB(c[1]), LinearFromsRGB(c[2])]
     END METHOD

-    // Convert a color from linearized RGB to sRGB METHOD LinearTosRGB3(c)
+    // Convert a color from linearized to nonlinearized sRGB METHOD LinearTosRGB3(c)
        return [LinearTosRGB(c[0]), LinearTosRGB(c[1]), LinearTosRGB(c[2])]
     END METHOD